 These mushrooms will keep for up to a week if stored in a paper bag in the refrigerator.
 Even if they dry out a little, they will bounce back when cooked!

-- We grow our delicious mushrooms indoors in hanging bags on Oak hardwood, the mushrooms natural habitat, using Soy as nutrition
+- We grow our delicious mushrooms indoors in hanging bags on organic Pine, and a little Soy as nutrition

 - Highly sustainable production, very low water use and environmental impact